cal-itp/transit-amenity-atlas/data_dictionary.md

 Here is a deeper explanation of geohashes: https://www.movable-type.co.uk/scripts/geohash.html

-We are intentionally using teh Base32 algorithm whcih shows up in python (geohash2) and in bigquery for maximum compatibility.
+We are intentionally using the Base32 algorithm whcih shows up in python (geohash2) and in bigquery for maximum compatibility.

 CRS: EPSG:4326 (WGS84)
 Geometry column: geometry (Point).
 CSV includes lon/lat columns.